Tax Filing Information

 TAX FILING OPTIONS

-Refunds and/or Owed Taxes: If you are owed a refund, you will be issued a paper check issued by the US Government and it will be mailed to you.
-If it turns out that your employer did not deduct the taxes you are liable for, you may owe the IRS money.
+Refunds and/or Owed Taxes: If you are owed a refund, the US Government will either deposit the refund into a US bank account that you registered or issue you a paper check to be mailed to you.
+If it turns out that your employer did not deduct the taxes you are liable for, YOU MAY OWE the IRS money.
 In this case, you will have to follow instructions on how to make the appropriate payment and mail the payment with your filing.

 Be careful of other tax agencies.
-We would like to highlight that online providers such as Turbo Tax are not suitable for non-resident aliens.
-Turbo Tax even makes it clear on their site https://intuit.me/2Mb2TyZ & https://intuit.me/2nBD2BK.
+Other online providers such as Turbo Tax are not suitable for non-resident aliens.
+Turbo Tax even makes it clear on their site.
 Other tax agencies may advertise a full or partial refund of Federal taxes even for J1 participants.
 That is simply not true.
-We have been told that some agencies show refunds providing the IRS with intentionally inaccurate misinformation, and misappropriating credits and deductions afforded to US citizens but not to non-resident aliens.
+You MUST file the 1040NR (non-resident).
 Please note that if you use any such providers and they intentionally or unintentionally provided false or misleading information, it is YOU who will be in breach of IRS regulation and risk being audited and incurring fines or penalties on incorrect refund amounts.

 NOTE TO ALL: Be cautious of individuals or companies offering to file your tax returns.
 We’ve been made aware of information provided by the IRS on warning signs of “ghost preparers” and tax scams: